sgbondoc/SEI-629-Project-Three-App/README.md

 ### User Stories:

 #### MVP
-- As a user (visitor), I want to search for boba businesses based on location so I can view an exclusive list of boba places in a specific area.
+- As a user (visitor), I want to search for boba businesses based on location so I can view an exclusive list of boba businesses in a specific area.
 - As a user (registered), I would like to view a profile page where I can edit my profile details.
 - As a user (registered), I want to create ratings for boba businesses I have visited and provide sub-ratings for other users to view regarding drinks, toppings, service, and snacks.